bscarell/switchroot-android-build-wahnDroidMarioliteAULA/README.md

 This repo provides a set of scripts and a Dockerfile (`build-scripts/Dockerfile`) to create the basic environment for building Lineage and Switchroot Android.

-**To use the prebuilt docker images, check out the [latest release](https://github.com/PabloZaiden/switchroot-android-build/releases/latest) in this GitHub repository.**

 ## Read this before doing anything else, or Voldemort will come for you and summon his dragons:
 This build environment is meant to automate the steps from the following guide: [Q Tips Guide](https://gitlab.com/ZachyCatGames/q-tips-guide)